 With an already smooth stride, this may come along naturally as Michaud continues to grow and mature, but it’s an area to focus on this year for sure.
 The benefits from being able to protect and battle for the puck are endless, just look at how often Connor McDavid uses it in his game in order to be truly dominant.

 Michaud currently appears to be one of the top players from the ETA region for the 2019 OHL Priority Selection, with dynamic offensive abilities and responsible defensive awareness to boot.
-Michaud should be a contender to lead his league in scoring and currently projects as a fringe first round pick for next year’s draft.
+Michaud should be a contender to lead his league in scoring and currently projects as a top-50 prospect for next year’s draft.
 He should be able to jump straight into the OHL for the 2019-20 season.